FADL285/LINUX-BASICS-FOR-HACKERS-Book/README.md

 ---
 # Chapter #4

-> This chapter will teach you to add, remove, and update software, and how to keep your system streamlined.
+> This chapter will teach you how to add, remove, and update software, and how to keep your system streamlined.

 ## Commands